jorgecis/ShortcutPlugin/README.md

 ## How to use it

-  Insert the js
+  Insert the js file, something like this

   <script type="text/javascript" src="js/ShortcutPlugin.js"></script>

-  To add a shotcut do
+  To add a shotcut is very easy, just do the following.
   <script>
      window.plugins.Shortcut.CreateShortcut("Text to show", successfunc, failfunc );
   </script>